marioy47/blog-site/posts/react-material-ui-tutorial/index.md

 If you've worked with a framework like Bootstrap, Bulma, Tailwind, etc. You've noticed that one of the first things they recommend is to use a CSS library like `normalize.css` or `reboot.css` to unify or resets the display of native controls.

-Materia-UI has its own Control just for that and it called [CssBaseline](https://material-ui.com/components/css-baseline/).
+Material-UI has its own Control just for that and it called [CssBaseline](https://material-ui.com/components/css-baseline/).

 Adding baseline couldn't be easier.
-Just import the component and add it in  `index.js`
+Just import the component and add it in  `src/index.js`

 ```js {4,8-11}
 // src/index.js